 - Repetitive health complaints,

 - Repetitive anxious complaints,

 - Sad or worried facial expressions, and

 - Tearfulness (crying or close to crying).

-This chart shows the percentage of long term care residents with no depressive symptoms (score of 0), some depressive symptoms (score of 1 or 2), and potential depression (score of 3 or more).
+This chart shows the percentage of long term care residents with no depressive symptoms, 1-2 depressive symptoms, and 3 or more depressive symptoms.

 The information in this chart can best inform system-level planning for quality improvement, program development, and resource allocation.
 This is because this data, when reported at an aggregate level, provides a description of the population that requires services in relation to potential depression.
 It does not describe the quality of care or services provided at a site.

 When thinking about this information, providers and leaders can consider a number of things to better understand these results.
 Some questions they should consider before taking action include:

 - How would you describe the prevalence of long term care residents in Alberta living with symptoms of depression or potential depression?
 What might the proportion of long term care residents with potential depression mean for program planning?
 Quality improvement?
 Resource allocation?

 - What are some challenges staff face to identifying depression and underlying reasons for symptoms of mood distress, such as pain?
 How can cognitive impairment make this more difficult?
 What about communication, sensory, and expressive barriers?